U.S. Route 27 in Florida: North from Tallahassee

 After the intersection with US 90, hidden SR 63 officially begins at the intersection of North Monroe Street and Thomasville Road, where SR 61 resumes its status as a separate exposed route.
 After crossing Seventh Avenue, it begins to curve to the northwest avoiding Lake Ella.
-The first intersection during this curve is County Road 158 (Tharpe Street), and is the beginning of SR 63's alternate street name of Old Quincy Highway.
+The first intersection during this curve is CR 158 (Tharpe Street) and is the beginning of SR 63's alternate street name of Old Quincy Highway.

 SR 63 approaches its only suffixed auxiliary route in the form of CR 63A before encountering a partial cloverleaf interchange with I-10 (exit 199).
-North of the interchange, it begins to leave the Tallahassee City Limits.
-A great deal of this segment of SR 63 consists of RV parks and other facilities serving tourists for the Lake Jackson Mounds Archaeological State Park It also serves as the northeast terminus of CR 0356.
+North of the interchange, it begins to leave the Tallahassee city limits.
+A great deal of this segment of SR 63 consists of RV parks and other facilities serving tourists for Lake Jackson Mounds Archaeological State Park.
+It also serves as the northeast terminus of CR 356.
 After crossing a bridge that runs over a small portion of Lake Jackson, the road simultaneously intersects the northern terminus of SR 263 and southern terminus of CR 157 and CR 0361.

-The road runs along the west side of Tallahassee Commercial Airport, and makes a reverse curve as it approaches a bridge over the Ochlockonee River, where it crosses the Leon-Gadsden county line and continues to move northwest.
+The road runs along the west side of Tallahassee Commercial Airport and makes a reverse curve as it approaches a bridge over the Ochlockonee River, where it crosses the Leon–Gadsden county line and continues to move northwest.
 After crossing another bridge, the first major intersection in the county is the eastern terminus of CR 270.
-Further north, CR 159 secretly joins US 27/SR 63 in a triple concurrency, and all three routes approach a CSX Railroad line until they curve northeast before entering the Town of Havana.
+Further north, CR 159 secretly joins US 27/SR 63 in a triple concurrency, and all three routes approach a CSX Transportation railroad line until they curve northeast before entering the town of Havana.
 CR 159 branches off on its own to the northwest before US 27/SR 63 curves straight north as it approaches the intersection with SR 12 and CR 12A.
-SR 12 joins the road in a brief concurrency before branching off to the east as CR 12, within the Havana Town Limits.
-The previously mentioned CSX railroad line runs more or less parallel to the road again.
+SR 12 joins the road in a brief concurrency before branching off to the east as CR 12, within the Havana town limits.
+The previously mentioned CSX Transportation railroad line runs more or less parallel to the road again.
 The road and the tracks curve back and forth near each other until the tracks take one final turn to the northwest in Hinson, and SR 63 begins to curve back to the northeast before the intersection with CR 159A.
-Shortly after this SR 63 curves further to the northeast as it approaches CR 12B.
-Finally in Darsey, SR 63 serves as the northern terminus of CR 157 and the southern terminus of an extension of Georgia State Route 111, before curving to the northwest again and finally terminating at the Florida-Georgia State Line, where US 27 continues onto Georgia State Route 1.
+Shortly after this section, SR 63 curves further to the northeast as it approaches CR 12B.
+Finally in Darsey, SR 63 serves as the northern terminus of CR 157 and the southern terminus of an extension of State Route 111 (SR 111), before curving to the northwest again and finally terminating at the Florida–Georgia state line, where US 27 continues onto SR 1.